r3d5un/Airflow/README.md

 # Airflow

-This is a reference configuration of the [Airflow Helm Chart](https://github.com/airflow-helm/charts) and a few [DAGs](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/dags.html) for reference and learning.
+This is a reference configuration of the [Airflow Helm Chart](https://github.com/airflow-helm/charts) and a few [DAGs](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/dags.html) serving as demos.

 ## Prerequisites